LQXshane/500c1face/AWS/LAMP_installation/README.md

 7. To make sure apache server is working properly, restart
 > sudo service apache2 restart
 8. Install mysql

 > mysql_secure_installation

-9. Test if you can command into your mysql query
+###FINALLY, test if you can command into your mysql query

 > mysql -u root -p